 Swindon is only 15 miles away, has less than 26% HE attendance and is a primary target.
 Our increased engagement over the last two years has shown that students in the local area have little or no awareness of the opportunities available to them at the College.
 We have confirmed that we have a great deal more work ahead of us to raise both aspirations towards, and awareness of, the very different learning opportunities that the College has to offer.
-We also intend to continue concentrating our efforts on South Bristol and Gloucester, which also have a high proportion of low-income young students.
+We also continue to concentrate our efforts on South Bristol and Gloucester, which also have a high proportion of low-income young students.
 Another engagement area, although not in the lowest HE attendance bracket, is the Forest of Dean, which is a disadvantaged rural area.
 We will build on our successes and continue to expand our engagement with all these target zones.
 All of these areas have a large population, who come from disadvantaged backgrounds where studying at HE level would not be a high priority.
 The College will also continue to promote the opportunity to follow non-rural pathways leading to a wider range of careers in the rural economy, the food chain and the property sector.

-The College will continue to concentrate on promoting and developing programmes with more appeal to our most under-represented groups (young, urban, low income and ethnic minority) and has put additional resources into promoting the BSc Property Agency and Marketing and the Foundation Degree in Property Agency and Surveying, both programmes providing professional accreditation from the RICS.
+The College continues to concentrate on promoting and developing programmes with more appeal to our most under-represented groups (young, urban, low income and ethnic minority) and has put additional resources into promoting the BSc Property Agency and Marketing and the Foundation Degree in Property Agency and Surveying, both programmes providing professional accreditation from the RICS.
 We have been successful with, and will continue to promote, our suite of Business Management programmes (at Foundation or BSc Honours level), which may also have wider appeal.
+With national media focus on Food topics, it is also apt that we have also developed a new Degree in Food Production and Supply Management, which will appeal to a wider audience and benefit from media stimulation.
 We will also provide as much additional resource for new programme development as possible.

-We are producing specialist promotional materials aimed at these groups and areas, The Access Officer is responsible for assisting our existing Admissions Team in recruiting students from these areas.
-We have increased, and will continue to increase, our local school visits and we are running additional recruitment events at College to bring them to our campus.
+We are producing specialist promotional materials aimed at these groups and areas, and the Widening Participation Officer is responsible for assisting our existing Admissions Team in recruiting students from these areas.
+We have increased, and will continue to increase, our local school visits and we are running additional recruitment events at College to bring students to our campus.